chef/chef-web-docs/chef_master/source/knife.rst

    * - `knife_client </knife_client.html>`_
      - .. tag knife_client_summary

-       The ``knife client`` subcommand is used to manage an API client list and their associated RSA public key-pairs.
+       Use the ``knife client`` subcommand to manage an API client list and their associated RSA public key-pairs.
 This allows authentication requests to be made to the Chef server by any entity that uses the Chef server API, such as the chef-client and knife.

        .. end_tag